Charles Mills (1755–1826)

-Charles Mills (13 July 1755 – 29 January 1826) was a British Member of Parliament and a Director of the British East India Company.
+Charles Mills (13 July 1755 – 29 January 1826) was a British Member of Parliament and a Director of the East India Company.

 He was the second son of the Revd.
 John Mills, rector of Barford and Oxhill, Warwickshire and educated at Rugby.
 He was a partner in the private bank Glyn's and from 1785 to 1815 was also a director of the East India Company, before becoming deputy chairman.
+In 1858, he was one of the EIC directors appointed to the Council of India.

 Mills was elected MP for Warwick from 1802 to 1826.

 He married his sister-in-law Jane, the daughter of the Hon.
 Wriothesley Digby of Meriden, Warwickshire.
 He had no children and was succeeded by his nephews.